MatthewBooth/GitHooks/README.md

 This works in the following method:-

-The git branch should match the YouTrack ticket number.
+The git branch name should match the YouTrack ticket number.
 For example on YouTrack we use "connection-51".
 Therefore the git branch should contain the same.
 Usually something like "feature/connection-51-description-of-the-feature-or-bug".

 This script will extract that and add it to the end of your commit message.